Kau5h1K/Kau5h1K.github.io/_posts/2019-03-20-john-snow-eda-map.md

 <p><img style="float: left;margin:5px 20px 5px 1px" src="https://assets.datacamp.com/production/project_132/img/johnsnow_map1.jpg"></p>
 <p>So, John Snow finally had his proof that there was a connection between deaths as a consequence of the cholera outbreak and the public water pump that was probably contaminated.
 But he didn't just stop there and investigated further.</p>
 <p>He was looking for anomalies now (we would now say "outliers in data") and found two in fact where there were no deaths.
 First was brewery right on the Broad Street, so he went there and learned that they drank mostly beer (in other words not the water from the local pump, which confirms his theory that the pump is the source of the outbreak).
 The second building without any deaths was workhouse near Poland street where he learned that their source of water was not the pump on the Broad Street (confirmation again).
 The locations of both buildings are visualized also on the map on the left.</p>
 <p>He was now sure, and although officials did not trust him nor his theory they removed the handle to the pump next day, 8th of September 1854.
-John Snow later collected and published in his famous book also all the data about deaths in chronological order, before and after the peak of the outbreak and we will now analyze and compare the effect when the handle was removed.</p>
+John Snow later collected and published in his famous book also all the data about deaths in chronological order, before and after the peak of the outbreak and I will now analyze and compare the effect when the handle was removed.</p>

 ```python